mozilla/puente/docs/migratingfromtower.rst

 5. Switch from Tower to Puente.

    Puente works with Django 1.7 and Jingo 0.7.1.
-It also works with Django 1.8 and django-jinja.
+It also works with Django 1.8+ and django-jinja.
+It probably works with other Django Jinja2 template environments.
+If not, let us know.

-   FIXME: Need to make sure Puente works with Django 1.7 first.

    1. Remove Tower